Eobania vermiculata: Distribution

 This species is already established in the US, and is considered to represent a potentially serious threat as a pest, an invasive species which could negatively affect agriculture, natural ecosystems, human health or commerce.
 Therefore, it has been suggested that this species be given top national quarantine significance in the USA.

-E. vermiculata is able to survive winters in the North-West European temperate zone, including Belgium and the Netherlands.
+Eobania vermiculata is able to survive winters in the North-West European temperate zone, including Belgium and the Netherlands.

 Description

 In this species the color of the shell is variable.
 The background color can be whitish to greenish yellow, and the shell often has darker coloured bands or spots.
 The ventral side of the shell frequently has two brown bands and is whitish between the lowest band and the umbilicus.
 The shell has 4–4.5 whorls.
 The last whorl descends abruptly below the periphery of the shell.
 The apertural margin is white, and is reflected (turned back) in adult shells; in juveniles this is true only on the columellar side.
 The umbilicus is narrow and open in juveniles, only partly covered by the reflected columellar margin; in adult shells, however, the umbilicus is completely closed.

 The width of the shell is 22–32 mm; the height of the shell is 14–24 mm.

 In northern Greece, the variability within the populations of this species seems to be lower than in southern Greece (Gávdos Island: 24.5-33.5 m in diameter of adult shells, average 28–29 m, with no local variations in shell size).